eniac/mu2sls/README.md

 To run a whole end-to-end experiment (that is not stable at all as it depends on the specific commit of the deathstar beanch too) run `./test.sh`.
 It mostly serves for documentation and an exploration checkpoint.

+## Backend Service Experiment

+We are now ready to reimplement a backend service in serverless, and figure out how to manage its state.
+This will probably uncover several issues.

+The UrlShortenService looks like a good candidate.
+It contains a lock, accesses to memcached, and accesses to MongoDB.
+The experiment is broken up in the following steps:
+- Experiment with `asyncio`, which is the defacto async python library.
+We might need to go back to the previous experiment and reimplement it using asyncio first to make that simpler.
+- Figure out how to interface python with a MongoDB client.
+Then implement the service as if it has no cache.
+- Figure out how to interface with memcached, then implement the service with a cache.
+Then we can think whether cache can also be automated (instead of having to be intertwined with application logic).

+### Experimenting with `asyncio`

+__TODO__

 ## TODO Items <a name="todo-items"></a>